-Latch offers integrations with select and trusted smart home device partners that gives residents and property managers the option to control and manage those smart home devices from Latch Manager or the Latch App.
+Latch offers integrations with select and trusted smart home device partners that give residents and property managers the option to control and manage those smart home devices from Latch Manager or the Latch App.
 While a resident lives in an apartment with third-party smart home products, their smart home device information, such as the temperature of their home or whether their lights are on or off is never shared with property management.
 We will only share information in the case of an emergency, for security purposes, or to report device errors or malfunctions.
 For example, we may inform your property manager if there is a leak detected in your apartment or if a device goes offline to help property management mitigate the issues as early as possible.
 See ‘Third-party smart home device troubleshooting’ for more information.’

 Like thermostats, we only store the current desired setting for your lights.
 As soon as you turn your lights on or off, we delete the previously desired setting.
 Our lighting partners do not separately collect information from lights and we do not share any lighting usage information with them.